facelessuser/coloraide/docs/src/markdown/distance.md

 ## Color Distance

 ColorAide provides a simple euclidean color distance function.
-By default, it evaluates the distance in the CIELAB color space, but it can be configured to evaluate in any color space, such as Oklab, etc. It may be less useful in some color spaces compared to others.
+By default, it evaluates the distance in the CIELab color space, but it can be configured to evaluate in any color space, such as Oklab, etc. It may be less useful in some color spaces compared to others.
 Some spaces may not be well suited, such as cylindrical spaces.
 Some spaces might not be as very perceptually uniform as others requiring more complex algorithms.